Spsden/Drip/README.md

 ## (Still in development)

-A simple YouTube Music Client made written in Dart using Flutter Framework
+A simple YouTube Music Client written in Dart using Flutter Framework with  [@microsoft](https://github.com/microsoft) Fluent design guidlines.